leebri101/Geographically-Challenged/TESTING.md

   * Changed some of the values so it doesn't clash with the variables.

     ![Solution to Player Feedback](doc/screenshots/player-feedback-solution.png)

+* Bugs:
+  * Gray Bordering issue of resullts page:
+    * Due to the time-frame of the project and the submission deadline being a day before the submission date, the issue of the grey border appearing in the linear gradient on the results page of the quiz is left in place as it does not fully do any harm in any of the major coding components nor does it crash the whole site or affect the code in the background as it is a minor appearnce issue.

 ## **Post Development Testing Phase**
 ### **Validator Testing**